7. Fertilization

 Derogation & redistribution of manure N

-EU Nitrates Derective sets a maximum rate of 170 kg N ha–1 for manure application, unless local derogations apply.
+EU Nitrates Derective sets a maximum rate of 170 kg N ha–1 for manure application, unless local derogation apply.
 The manure N application rate must not exceed the maximum rate, and if it does, the extra manure may be reallocated to other crops in the region or country.

 denotes the NUTS region in a country;